BrianLesko/fast-binary-image-classification/readme.md

 # Real Time Image Classifier: Thumbs up vs down

-This repository houses a binary image classifier designed to distinguish between "thumbs up" and "thumbs down" hand gestures.
+This repository houses a binary image classifier engineered to distinguish between "thumbs up" and "thumbs down" hand gestures.

 Leveraging the pretrained VGG16 convolutional neural network, the model boasts rapid training and retraining capabilities, suited for deployment on personal computers.

 The model achieves 95% accuracy on a test set of 2,500 images, with training completed in just over 26 minutes.
-The project includes three main Python scripts: train.py, simple_test.py, and test.py.
+The project includes three main Python scripts: train.py, simple_test.py, and test.py, each written concisely - taking advantage of the power of Python in building complex machine learning (ML) models, quickly.

 &nbsp;